 - Next, in the settings tab at the top, you can choose several Display and Content options.
 This includes: Adding additional Lesson Materials, Video Progression (currently unsupported with SproutVideo), Assignment Uploads, and Forced Lesson Timer.

 - Below, in the Lesson Access Settings, you’ll select the Associated Course (which you created in the prior step), decide if this is a Sample Lesson, and choose a Lesson Release Schedule.

 Once you have finished your Lesson, save it as a draft.
 This will ensure your content is not live on your website before you have all necessary measures in place.
 If you plan on having multiple Lessons within your Course, follow the steps again and be sure to associate them with the proper Course.

 Once all these steps are complete, preview your Courses and Lessons, and test your payment methods and user registration.
 If everything checks out, you can publish your Course and associated Lessons and your videos will be ready for sale!

-Check out these other articles in the Selling Videos section:
+Other articles in the Selling Videos section:

 - How to Monetize Your Videos With SproutVideo